Bariatric Support Group

 Date: December 1, 2016

-Dr. Saradih came to discuss nutritional deficiencies and the need for follow-up to prevent them.
-He began by explaining that we take in macronutrients and micronutrients in our diet.
+The presentation highlighted nutritional deficiencies, the need for follow-up to prevent them and how we take in macronutrients and micronutrients in our diet.

 - Protein – body uses it for growth, and used for energy in starvation mode – need 1 gm per kg of body weight (divide your weight in pounds by 2.2 to get kg).
 It is important for growing muscle processes and structures, such as bones, muscle, hair and skin.
 If you don’t get enough, your body goes into breakdown mode and breaks down lean muscle mass, which can lead to fatigue